Lastik-Lastikov/GMCanHacker/README.md

-This is Arduino sketch for sniffering GMLan bus with HanHacker Software and Arduino Leonardo + canBus Shield
+This is Arduino sketch for sniffering GMLan bus with CanHacker Software and Arduino Leonardo + canBus Shield